elkebir-group/clonesim/README.md

 - m: Number of samples
 - k: Number of segments
 - l: Number of mutation clusters
+- num_tries: The number of tries for sampling mutations rejection sampling (mutations cannot be assigned to a segment with (0,0) copy number)
 - dot: graphviz dot filename
 - f : set if you would like to output the tree, node information, and proportion files
 - output_file_dir: the directory you would like to put the output files in